flutter/flutter/specs/gestures.md

  - doing anything with the event or target other than reading state is a contract violation
- - you are allowed to call sendEvent() at any time during a processEventInternal() call, or after a call to processEventInternal(), assuming that the last such call returned valid=true, until the next call to processEventInternal() or cancel().
+ - you are allowed to call sendEvent() at any time during a processEvent() call, or after a call to processEvent(), assuming that the last such call returned valid=true, until the next call to processEvent() or cancel().
  - set forceChoose=true on the return value if you are confident that this is the gesture the user meant, even if it's possible that another gesture is still claiming it's valid (e.g. a long